ChristianRiesen/otp/README.md

 Static function class to generate a correct url for the QR code, so you can easy scan it with your device.
 Google Authenticator is avaiaible as application for iPhone and Android.
 This removes the burden to create such an app from the developers of websites by using this set of classes.

-There are also older open source versions of the Google Authenticator app for both [iPhone](https://github.com/google/google-authenticator) and [Android](https://github.com/google/google-authenticator-android)
+There are also older open source versions of the Google Authenticator app for both [iPhone](https://github.com/google/google-authenticator) and [Android](https://github.com/google/google-authenticator-android).

-This helper class uses the random_int function from PHP7, or the polyfill method from [paragonie/random_compat](https://packagist.org/packages/paragonie/random_compat) if present.

 About
 =====